 The CDC recommends that universities do NOT require a doctor’s note to confirm illness or recovery.
-In accordance with this recommendation, the SJSU SHC does not issue doctor’s notes, sick notes or “excuses” for Influenza Like Illnesses (ILI).
+In accordance with this recommendation, the SJSU Student Health Center does not issue doctor’s notes, sick notes or “excuses” for Influenza Like Illnesses (ILI).

 Not having students come in for sick notes also helps to limit the spread of Influenza Like Illnesses (ILI) to students seeking treatment for other injuries or illnesses.
 It also helps to maintain student/professor communication as the context for determining whether course requirements are being met or not.

-A. There is no need to contact your health care provider unless you have any of the following symptoms or conditions:
+- There is no need to contact your health care provider unless you have any of the following

 - A fever of 101 or greater for 3 or more days